Regular expressions assistance

 By default, ReSharper highlights correct and incorrect escape sequences in all non-verbatim strings:

-To fix errors in regular expressions, set the caret at the red highlight, press Alt+Enter, and then select the corresponding quick-fix.
+To fix errors in regular expressions, place the caret at the red highlight, press Alt+Enter, and then select the corresponding quick-fix.

 The most common example of a regular expression error is a misuse of the escape characters.